Louise Nicholas 'hit the roof' when Wally Haumaha appointed as deputy police commissioner

 Haumaha volunteered to Price that he called Rickards as soon as the Nicholas allegations were published and his friend adamantly denied them.

-And, according to the statement of another Rotorua police officer, Haumaha himself believed the allegations were "nonsense".
+And, according to the statement of another Rotorua police officer, Haumaha believed the allegations were "nonsense".

 Haumaha, according to Dean's statement, raised the Nicholas allegations and said "how much of a nonsense it was and how could anyone come out and drag it all up".